Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/Operationalizing Machine Learning/README.md

 ### Explanation

 After authenticating,a new AutoML experiment is created which includes,importing the dataset,setting up the environmet for AutoML run.After the run is completed,the best model is identified and deployed with Azure Container Instance,then the application insights are enabled using script file(logs.py).The next step is creating swagger documentation which is helpful to check if the model can get POST request and respond back.It is done with the help of swagger.json file,downloaded via SWagger URI.
+Next step is to consume the model via endpoint.py and benchmarking is done via benchmark.sh files.Finally the pipeline is created,published and consumed.
 .

 ## Steps Involved in Python SDK